cassidyjames/cassidyjames.github.io/home/index.md

 {{ page.description }}

 <aside class="alert warning" markdown="1">
-## This page is brand new and not well organized!
+## This page is new and not well organized!

-I’m working on it. 😅 I will figure out some better organization, links to products, etc. later once I finish dumping my initial thoughts here.
+I’m working on it. 😅 I will figure out some better organization, links to products, etc. later once I finish dumping my thoughts here.
 </aside>

 ## General Advice